How to Recover Shift Deleted Files in Windows 10 Quickly and Safely

 Method 1: Restore Previous Versions (File History)

-- Open File Explorer and navigate to the folder where the file was stored.
+Step 1: Open File Explorer and go to the folder where you originally saved the file.

-- Browse through the list of available versions and select the one you want to restore.
+Step 3: Review the list of available versions and select the one you’d like to restore.

 Method 2: Using Windows File Recovery Tool (WinFR)